 Trails provide opportunities for physical activity which should be available to all people including both physical and non-physical disabilities.
-While the development of accessible trail infrastructure is important, it is also vital that trail-related programs and events are accessible for all, regardless of physical or mental barriers.
-This may include people with hearing impairment, visual impairment or mental health illnesses.
-Physical activity programs and events which cater for specific groups of people and raise awareness of issues in the wider community can significantly help improve participation rates and connections among the community.
+While the development of accessible trail infrastructure is important, it is also vital that trail-related programs and events are accessible for all.
+Physical activity programs and events which are inclusively designed and raise awareness of issues in the wider community can significantly help improve participation rates and connections among the community.